 There is no ‘best time’ to see whales and dolphins in the Azores as many species are encountered year round.
-The large Baleen Whales (Blue, Fin and Sei whales) migrate past the islands in the spring.
-Statistically, over the last few years most of the sightings of Blue Whales and Fin Whales have been in April and May.
+The large baleen whales (blue, fin and sei whales) migrate past the islands in the spring.
+Statistically, over the last few years most of the sightings of blue whales and fin whales have been in April and May.
 You also have a good chance to see them in June.
-We offer 2 tours in early May (The Blue Whale Tour ‘Ocean Giants Azores’) which you can join if you want to be part of a group with a UK expert group leader.
-Or you can visit any time in April, May and June.
+We offer two tours in early May (The Blue Whale Tour ‘Ocean Giants Azores’) which you can join if you want to be part of a group with a UK expert group leader.
+Alternatively, you can visit any time in April, May and June.

 “The isolated archipelago of the Azores has a well-deserved reputation as one of the best whale watching destinations in the world.
-Lying about a third of way across the Atlantic between Portugal and North America, its permanent or temporary home of more than a quarter of all known cetacean species”
+Lying about a third of way across the Atlantic between Portugal and North America, it is the permanent or temporary home of more than a quarter of all known cetacean species”

 Mark Carwardine, whale watching specialist